ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 > **Note**
 >
 > Why don't we add those logs to QRadar permanently?
 The reason is that many log systems are licensed/paid by the amount of logs they consume, making it expansive pushing non-necessary logs in there.
-Also, if too many logs are in there it becomes harder to analyse the data properly and in an timely manner.
+Also, if too many logs are in there it becomes harder to analyse the data properly and in a timely manner.

 So let's write such a playbook which first configures the log sources - Snort and Check Point - to send the logs to QRadar, and afterwards add those log sources to QRadar so that it is aware of them.

 As usual, the playbook needs a name and the hosts it should be executed on.
 Since we are working on different machines in this workflow, we will separate the playbook into different "[plays](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#playbook-language-example)":

 > *The goal of a play is to map a group of hosts to some well defined roles, represented by things ansible calls tasks.
-At a basic level, a task is nothing more than a call to an ansible module (see Working With Modules).*
+At a basic level, a task is nothing more than a call to an ansible module.*

 This means that the "host" section will appear multiple times in one playbook, and each section has a dedicated task list.